How to Fix Inefficiency Problems

 The best way to implement MOWED IT change is to make change a team effort.

 “We celebrate new ideas, and I don’t care where they come from,” Foley declares.
 “They can come from management, from a guy who pushes a mower, or from a payroll clerk.
+I love to let people look at areas outside their regular responsibilities.
+Fresh eyes are a good way to find waste and inefficiency.”

 Foley repeats his mantra: “Land scape contractors’ actual work is any activity that physically changes the appearance of the property in accordance with the customer’s expectations, needs and desires.
 Everything else is waste.”